longturn/freeciv21/docs/Modding/Rulesets/actions.rst

   * if ``force_capture_units`` is TRUE, "Capture Units" must be impossible.
   * actor must have a ``bombard_rate`` > 0.
   * actor must have an ``attack`` > 0.
-  * actor must be on a tile next to the target or, if :code:`bombard_max_range` allows it, futher away.
+  * actor must be on a tile next to the target or, if :code:`bombard_max_range` allows it, further away.
   * target cannot be in a city the actor player is not at war with.
   * target owner must be at war with actor. (!)